celiaccb/KinasesCommunityDetection/README.md

 # Community detection in empirical kinase networks

-This repository contains the code to build empirical kinase networks and identify kinase signalling communities from phosphoproteomics data, as published in [placeholder].
+This repository contains the code to build empirical kinase networks and identify kinase signalling communities from quantitative phosphoproteomics data, as published in [placeholder].

 - [Contributors](#contributors)
 - [Prerequisites](#prerequisites)